ChristopherMNeal/mr-robogers-neighborhood/README.md

 Describe: makeNumberString()

-Test: "It should return a string with a 0 if the number 0 is inputted"
+Test: "It should return a string with a 0 if the number 0 is inputted."
 Code: makeNumberString(0);
 Expected Output: "0"

+Test "It should return a string with numbers counting up from 0 to the number that is inputted."
+Code: makeNumberString(5);
+Expected Output: "012345"